nestoru/remoto-it/README.md

 1. Invoke run.sh with a valid user and ${host}:

 	    ./run.sh remoteUser sample.com

+Scenario 2: By convention run recipes against multiple domains

+	    /run.sh remoteUser /tmp/hosts.txt

+Scenario 3: By configuration run recipes against a single domain

+	    /run.sh remoteUser sample.com /tmp/myRecipe.sh

+Scenario 4: By configuration run recipes against multiple domains

+		/run.sh remoteUser /tmp/hosts.txt /tmp/myRecipe.sh

 How it works
 ============
 There is not much to do in order to automate using bash scripts.
 Just authorize a public key in your remote servers so things like rsync are possible, make sure the sudoer user password is only provided from a user answer (as a double optin recognizing you know what you are doing), have a way to customize which of your recipes (POB scripts) will be run remotely and finally send your commands over the created SSH tunel.

 The main script run.sh uses a couple of functions from common.sh and a recipes folder containing a file per server domain ($host.sh) with the list of recipes to run there (apache.sh, nodejs.sh, cowch.sh etc) You host your recipes directory wherever you want (hopefully here in github so those are completely reusable by others).
+Look at the other three scenarios above for alternative use.

 Look at common.sh for some handy functionality like the use of "expect" to be able to run commands as root remotely without the need to type the user password more than once.
 The svn recipe example below shows how you can interactively ask for passwords in your scripts.
 It uses the powerful "expect" Unix tool.
 You can hardly automate or test Unix systems without this great piece of software.

 Recipe samples
 ==============
 The web is full of semiautomated and fully automated scripts to do anything you want.
-The possibilities are endless.
+The possibilities are endless but you will need to change some of them to ensure idempotency.
 Here are some examples:

 The recipes sometimes need resources that are not available publicly (like downloading Java needs user interaction or installing latest snapshot from a trunk in your svn repository).
 Whether it is source code pulled from an external server like revision control system and later compiled, parsed or interpreted, from an artifactory repository in terms of binary files, from a local CIF, a remote SFTP you will need to provide ways to automate file transfer.
 Here is a sample svn recipe which makes sure the server stays with a valid svn credential.
 This is handy because other recipes check for example configuration files from SVN and you do not want to keep inserting user and password to provision the server.
 To use it for your project you need to change the URL for svn of course: